 The qualification is aimed at optical practice staff who support the provision of the General Ophthalmic Service in Scotland.
 The qualification is made up of five units and you can find out further on the tab below.

-UNIT 1: RESPONSIBILITIES IN OPTICS
+UNIT 1: THE RESPONSIBILITIES IN OPTICAL PRACTICE

 The aim of this unit is to help the learner to understand the roles and responsibilities of staff within the optical profession, including how to communicate and deal with patients and patients’ entitlements and the procedures required within the health service.
 It also gives clear guidance on the limits of responsibilities of all staff and the requirements for contractors working under the GOS contract.
 It therefore gives all within the profession an insight into the roles across all disciplines and also who does what and how and why.
 It outlines the role of the representative bodies and the GOC.

-UNIT 2: COMMUNICATION IN OPTICAL CUSTOMER SERVICE
+UNIT 2: COMMUNICATION IN OPTICAL PRACTICE

 The aim of this unit is for the learner to know how to provide customer service within optics and the skills required for effective communication.
 It will include communication across all professional disciplines and between supplier, practices and patients.
 It includes customer service and how good communication can improve all working relationships.

-UNIT 3: THE EYE AND AMETROPIA
+UNIT 3: EYE ANATOMY AND AMETROPIA

 The aim of this unit is for the learner to understand the basic anatomy, function and pathology of the eye and the common eye conditions including myopia, hypermetropia, astigmatism, presbyopia as well as binocular vision and visual fields.
 The learner will understand optical prescriptions and transposition and gain a basic understanding of cataracts, glaucoma, diabetes and their treatment and the advantages and disadvantages of the treatment.
 This unit will therefore give the learner all the underpinning knowledge required when working within any environment within the optical profession.

-UNIT 4: SUPPORTING THE PROVISION OF SPECTACLE LENSES
+UNIT 4: SPECTACLE LENSES IN OPTICAL PRACTICE

 The aim of this unit is for the learner to understand the components of a spectacle frame, the materials used in construction and manufacture, the standard measurements of a frame and how to assist patients in choosing suitable frames to match their facial shape and features.
 This unit is strongly recommended for anyone working in practice who dispenses, or those working in a laboratory.
 It would be useful for any member of staff working within customer services within a frame manufacturing situation or as a representative for a frame company.